The UDS study population

 - The UDS reflects the total enrollment at the ADCs since 2005 and includes subjects with a range of cognitive status — normal cognition, MCI, and demented.

 - Each Center enrolls its subjects according to its own protocol.
 Subjects may come from clinician referral, self-referral by patients or family members, active recruitment through community organizations, and volunteers who wish to contribute to research on various types of dementia.
 Most Centers also enroll volunteers with normal cognition, and these tend to be highly educated.

-- NACC subjects with dementia are not a statistically based sample of the U.S. population with or without dementia.
+- NACC subjects are not a statistically based sample of the U.S. population with or without dementia.
 Rather, they are best regarded as a referral-based or volunteer case series.
 Therefore, NACC data do not lend themselves to estimates of the prevalence or incidence of dementia subtypes in the general U.S. population.